Heene – before the expansion of Worthing 1830

-Various grasshoppers and strange looking insects have emerged as we work.
+Various grasshoppers, crickets and strange looking insects have emerged as we work.

-The spring flowers including primroses, cowslips, celandine, coltsfoot and anemone have given us great joy to spy on each visit followed later in the year by ox-eye daisies, birds-foot trefoil, meadow buttercup, viper’s bugloss, vetch, clovers and toadflax.
+The spring flowers including primroses, cowslips, and celandine, have given us great joy to spy on each visit, followed later in the year by ox-eye daisies, birds-foot trefoil, meadow buttercup, viper’s bugloss, common vetch, clovers and toadflax.

 The list of flowers and grasses is growing each year.

 Foxes have been established in the cemetery for many years and there are two particular areas we are leaving to bramble cover at present whilst they get used to us working there.
-Should a family member need to reach their grave in that area we will clear to make access to it
+Should a family member need to reach their grave in that area we will clear it to create access.

 There are 8 Commonwealth War graves and many family memorials to ‘war dead’ and retired military personnel.